Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

     manually).

-Stylish was mainly designed for elements and styles to be loaded from files but I did create a macro that can be used to create elements inline.
+Stylish was mainly designed for elements and styles to be loaded from files, but I did create a macro that can be used to create elements inline.

 ```rust